Fire Island is one of the most peaceful, yet exciting places on Long Island.

 Sailor’s Haven also hosts a snack bar, gift/supply shop, visitor center, marina, and public bathing and bathroom facilities.

-Davis Park is the easternmost community on Fire Island.
-A short walk west from Watch Hill, this family oriented, yet fun community is the home of the famous Casino restaurant, the only restaurant on fire Island facing the Atlantic Ocean.
+Davis Park is the easternmost community on the island.
+A short walk west from Watch Hill, this family oriented, yet fun community is the home of the famous Casino restaurant, the only restaurant here facing the Atlantic Ocean.

 Watch Hill is a much larger version Sailor’s Haven and is located much further east.
 Visit watch Hill instead of Sailor’s Haven if you live near or east of Patchogue.
 Be sure to visit the Casino restaurant in Davis Park when you get hungry.

-Taste of Fire Island is a seasonal program promoted by the ferry company and several Fire Island restaurants.
+Taste of Fire Island is a seasonal program promoted by the ferry company and several noted restaurants.
 Pay one price for dinner, ferry and parking.

 What to bring